Skip to main content

 This program provides funding to establish and/or expand sexual assault nurse examiner (SANE) programs and sexual assault forensic examiner (SAFE) programs offering sexual assault medical forensic exams and sexual assault victim services in a hospital or non-hospital setting to sexual assault victims.
 Applicants may propose innovative ways of bringing experienced medical forensic examiners to rural, tribal, and underserved communities, such as using telehealth technology.

-• Increase the number and availability of SANEs/SAFEs by establishing a support network of SANE leaders that can develop or build a network of SANEs/SAFEs in the service areas that currently lack a comprehensive SANE response
+• Increase the number and availability of healthcare providers who are trained or certified to perform medical forensic examinations, especially in rural, tribal, and underserved communities.
+Programs are encouraged to establish a network of SANE/SAFE leaders in the service areas that currently lack a comprehensive SANE response.

 Eligibility